On the Landscape of One-hidden-layer Sparse Networks and Beyond: Sparse-sparse Networks

 where we assume $X = I_3$ and $Y = \left(\begin{smallmatrix} y_1 & y_1 & 0 \\ y_2 & y_2+y_3 & 0 \\ 0 & 0 & y_4 \\ \bm{*} & \bm{*} & \bm{*} \\ \end{smallmatrix}\right)$ with $y_3>4y_4>4y_1>0$, $y_2>0$.

-Because the variables $\bm{v}_i$s and $V$ are unrelated to the $w_i$s, thus we only need to consider $w_i$s while assuming $\bm{v}_i$s and $V$ can always obtain zero loss for the remaining rows in $Y$.
+Because the variables $\bm{v}_i$ and $V$ are unrelated to the $w_i$, we only need to consider the $w_i$ while assuming the $\bm{v}_i$ and $V$ can always obtain zero loss for the remaining rows in $Y$.
 Therefore, in the following, we only consider the parameter $\bm{\theta}$.